 - 2. A console peasant.
 (Endonym of the Console Proletariat, the rival to the PC Master Race community on Reddit.)

-- Requiring derivative works to be distributed as free software or free cultural works.
+- Requiring derivative works to be distributed under the same terms, usually as free software or free cultural works.
 Said of a copyright license.

 - source code